shumeA/myrepoR/README.md

 # myrepoR
-testing my setup “This is a line from RStudio”
+testing my setup “This is a line from RStudio second time”